Vanessa Hudgens and Austin Butler Split: Look Back at Their Romance

 It's over for Vanessa Hudgens and Austin Butler.

-The 31-year-old actress and the 28-year-old actor have broken up after almost nine years together.
+The 31-year-old actress and the 28-year-old actor have broken up after over eight years together, multiple outlets report.

 Fans had a feeling there was trouble in paradise after noticing a decrease in their social media engagement.
 The last photo Hudgens shared with Butler was in October.
 Social media sleuths also questioned their status after it appeared the duo didn't spend the holidays together.